 Parties carry out the study as per agreed scope

-All Parties carry out their part of the agreed work, in accordance with the Feasibility Programme or other timescales as may be agreed.
+All Parties carry out their part of the agreed Customer Feasibility Study work, in accordance with the Customer Feasibility Programme or other timescales as may be agreed.
 There is likely to be discussions and/or meetings between the Lead Party and all involved Other Party/Parties, and with the customer where appropriate, within the timeframes set out in the Feasibility Programme.

-Parties prepare and forward Lead Party Study Reports to Lead Party
+Parties prepare and forward Lead Party Customer Study Reports to Lead Party

-The Other Party/Parties shall prepare and issue a report, containing their study output, by email, to the Lead Party as agreed under the Feasibility Programme.
+The Other Party/Parties shall prepare and issue a report, containing their study output, by email, to the Lead Party as agreed under the Customer Feasibility Programme.

 Lead Party compiles Customer Study Report